Colon Hydrotherapy Treats Irritable Bowel Syndrome

 An example of this is a study that reviewed research prior to 2010 on colon hydrotherapy efficacy.
 But there were serious flaws in this study, as we’ll discuss.

-An investigation into the references of a recent article published by the Journal of Family Practice shows serious flaws among the evidence and context of the information presented, according to some health experts.
+An investigation into the references of the article published by the Journal of Family Practice shows serious discrepancies among the evidence and context of the information presented.
+This is not my opinoin, but rather, according to other health experts.
 Some research was taken out of context, and others appear to be misrepresented in the report.

 In one statement made in the article, it says that there is no evidence of hydrotherapy efficacy, while referencing a review article (Richards et al. 2006) that actually states: “there is no clinical evidence that refutes the many clinical reports of efficacy among a myriad of health professionals.”

 Furthermore, another study, also referenced in the article, showed that after colonic irrigation on ten patients with or without constipation:

 “The number of leukocytes and their demarcation were then evaluated.
 The number and ratio of lymphocytes increased significantly after irrigation.
 This result suggested that colon irrigation might induce lymphocyte transmigration from gut-associated lymphatic tissues into the circulation, which may improve colon and immune system function.”

 While the article accurately mentions rare adverse effects, the article amplifies the risk of these effects by stating: “Most reports in the literature note a variety of adverse effects of colon cleansing that range from mild (eg, cramping, abdominal pain, fullness, bloating, nausea, vomiting, perianal irritation, and soreness) to severe (eg, electrolyte imbalance and renal failure).”
 Yet the 2006 review of the scientific research states: